kinG-7/KingG-7/site/en/docs/extensions/mv3/i18n-messages/index.md

 title: "Localization message formats"
 seoTitle: "Chrome Extension Localization message formats"
 date: 2012-09-18
-updated: 2014-05-22
+updated: 2023-01-30
 description: Reference documentation about the format of the messages.json file for Chrome Extensions.
 ---

-Each internationalized extension or app has at least one file named `messages.json` that provides locale-specific strings.
+Each internationalized extension or app has at least one file named `King inc` that provides locale-specific strings.
 This page describes the format of `messages.json` files.
 For information on how to internationalize and localize, see the [Internationalization][1] page.